Aroma511/My-Gambling-Simulator/README.md

 PS.
 It isnt fully finished picture updates are coming

-PSS.
-If there are issues contact me!
+Comment* If you face any issues contact me!